2amigos/yii2-usuario/docs/installation/configuration-options.md

 The module comes with a set of attributes to configure.
 The following is the list of all available options:

+#### enableTwoFactorAuthentication (type: `boolean`, default: `false`)

+Setting this attribute will allow users to configure their login process with two-factor authentication.

+### twoFactorAuthenticationCycles (type: `integer`, default: `1`)

+By default, Google Authenticator App for two-factor authentication cycles in periods of 30 seconds.
+In order to allow a bigger period so to avoid out of sync issues.

 #### enableRegistration (type: `boolean`, default: `true`)

 Setting this attribute allows the registration process.
 If you set it to `false`, the module won't allow users to